angular/angular-ja/aio-ja/content/guide/testing.en.md

 Most developers find that hard to read.
 The two `beforeEach` calls are widely preferred.

+{@a live-external-template-example}

+### Try the live example

+Take a moment to explore this component spec as a <live-example plnkr="banner-specs" title="Spec for component with external template" embedded-style></live-example>.

 <div class="l-sub-section">

+The [Quickstart seed](guide/setup) provides a similar test of its `AppComponent` as you can see in _this_ <live-example name="setup" plnkr="quickstart-specs" title="QuickStart seed spec" embedded-style></live-example>.
+It too calls `compileComponents` although it doesn't have to because the `AppComponent`'s template is inline.

 There's no harm in it and you might call `compileComponents` anyway in case you decide later to re-factor the template into a separate file.